RConsortium/rtrs-wg/Minutes/RTRS_WG_2022-09-01_Minutes.md

 * `tplyr` from Atorus
 * `r2rf` from Merck

+Note the the materials from a recent workshop on `tfrmt` are available [here](https://github.com/GSK-Biostatistics/tfrmt).

 **Action Items**
 1. RI will contact the `tfrmt` and `gtreg` authors
 2. JBR will contact the `tplyr` and `r2rf` authors